 We don’t organize around managing assets.
 Assets are easy to manage.
 They never have a bad day.
 They are never dissatisfied with their work, ask for more money, have hidden agendas or storm out of the room — although over the years we have heard quite a bit about how assets “walked”.
 Assets can’t do any of these things, they are inanimate objects.

 Groundbreaking results require the capability to manage human behaviors first.

 These dynamics drive the most significant “asset management” breakdowns and costs.
 When I asked engineers to explain to me their various causes for delays and added costs one of the common complaints was lost equipment.
 It wasn’t lost because they misplaced it, but because someone took it.
 It was such a common occurrence that it had been named, “Midnight Acquisition”.
 Engineers have commitments to get tests completed and they did whatever it took to get their test done.
 Skill with midnight acquisition and hoarding was a badge of honor.
 We worked with one customer whose various departments thought of themselves as a”loosely associated bands of warring tribes.”

-Sente’s solutions organize around managing commitments and building trust because those commitments drive critical value streams that just happen to use test equipment and highly skilled technical personnel in the process.
+Sente’s solutions organize around managing commitments and building trust because those commitments drive critical value streams that just happen to use test equipment assets and highly skilled technical personnel in the process.
 Assets don’t “walk”; they are moved by people acting consistently with their commitments.
 Unless you understand and include people’s commitments and challenges you can’t solve their speed and total-cost challenges.
 In fact, when you design a solution without speed and total-cost intentions in mind, you might very well increase costs and reduce speed.
 We’ve seen this many times.
 It’s not unusual for an asset management team to claim they made money for the company by selling off a test asset while at the same time the engineering team is trying to explain the reason their program has been delayed because the asset is no longer available.